slimndap/wp-theatre/readme.txt

 * Basic version of the plugin.

 == Upgrade Notice ==
+= 0.7.2 =
+* Sticky productions were not showing in production listings.

 = 0.6.2 =
 * Important: Please deactivate and then reactivate this plugin after the update.